cosmology-api/cosmology.api/docs/dev/new.rst

 The second part to a conformant library is to have a cosmology class that conforms to the Cosmology API.
 This is a bit more involved, but not too bad.
-The :doc:`Cosmology-API <../index>` package provides many protocols for the various methods and attributes of the Cosmology API.
+The :doc:`Cosmology API <../index>` package provides many protocols for the various methods and attributes of the Cosmology API.
 These protocols can be used as abstract base classes, or only as reference, or both.
 By the magic of protocols, inheritance from the protocols is not required for the cosmology class and its